mawrkus/pull-request-review-guide/README.md

 ### 🤝 For both authors and reviewers

+[TODO] What is the value I bring to this PR?

 #### Be respectful / Ask - Explain - Suggest

 Always be considerate and respectful, specifically: